dr386/Bookstore/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## How to deploy
-Copy the `out` folder to the remote server with the Nginx hosting and routing.
+Copy the `build` folder to the remote server with the Nginx hosting and routing.